 Therapies like Cognitive-Behavioral Therapy (CBT), and specifically a type of CBT called Exposure and Response Prevention (ERP), have been found to be effective in treating OCD.
 These therapies focus on changing the thought patterns that lead to anxiety and compulsive behavior and gradually exposing individuals to situations that trigger their OCD symptoms, helping them develop healthier responses over time.

-At Louis Laves-Webb, LCSW, LPC-S & Associates, we are committed to providing compassionate, comprehensive care to individuals struggling with OCD and anxiety.
-We are sensitive to the nuances of these disorders and the impact these conditions can have on your life.
-We have over twenty years of experience successfully treating OCD & Anxiety disorder and are here to help guide you toward greater functionality and improved well-being.
+We understand the nuances of these disorders and the profound impact they can have on your life.
+With over twenty years of experience successfully treating OCD and anxiety disorders, we are here to help guide you toward greater functionality, improved well-being, and a supportive community to help you on your journey.